SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Soup in a sourdough bread bowl in Fisherman's Wharf.This is what you can expect from the soup in a bread bowl at Boudin Bakery in Fisherman's Wharf.

 Soups: As you can imagine, their soups are one of their top selling items and one of my favorites.
-They feature New England Clam Chowder (white, creamy) inside their famous sourdough bowls.
-If you aren't a fan of clam chowder, you will also find some other great soups served in their famous bread bowls.
+They feature New England clam chowder (white, creamy) inside their famous sourdough bowls.
+If you aren't a fan of clam chowder, you will also find some other great soups served in these bread bowls.
 My other favorites include their tomato and broccoli cheddar.

 Salads: The great thing about the Fisherman's Wharf location is that they also have some healthy and tasty salads.
 All are served with some of their bread, so you can enjoy both.
 My favorites here include the Sear-ious Steak Salad, Hello Portobello Salad, and the Quin-WOW.